Reading has been a true solace during this time of isolation.

 Old copies of One Day and The Perks of Being a Wallflower have offered me reassurance.
 Normal People and In Five Years whisked me away to Dublin and New York and allowed me to forget about the terrifying world we are currently living in.
 Books have the power to take us away from our own stories and let us escape into new places and meet characters, which has been a huge comfort as millions of people are currently going weeks without seeing a friendly face.

-One book I've had my eye on for quite some time is Out Of Love by Hazel Hayes.
-The Irish content creator's debut novel is set for release next month and I know you're going to adore it.
+One book I've had my eye on for quite some time is Out Of Love by Hazel Hayes and it has been chosen as our Book of the Month for June.
+The Irish content creator's debut novel is set for release this month and I know you're going to adore it.

 As a young woman packs up her ex-boyfriend’s belongings and prepares to see him one last time, she wonders where it all went wrong, and whether it was ever right to begin with.
 Burdened with a broken heart, she asks herself the age-old question . . . is love really worth it?